Manukam/WSO2-Custom-Grant-Handler/README.md

 # WSO2 Custom Grant Type

 > A Custom Grant Type for WSO2 Identity Server that only allow one device to be used per user.
-This grant type validates the UUID parameter sent by the client application against the user's saved UUID and only issue an token if both the UUIDs matches.

 ## Build Setup